WICG/attribution-reporting-api/AGGREGATE.md

     },
   ],

+  // the deployment option for the aggregation service.
+  "aggregation_coordinator_identifier": "aws-cloud",

   // Optional debugging information (also present in event-level reports),
   // if the cookie `ar_debug` is present.
   "source_debug_key": "[64 bit unsigned integer]",